 Does Suboxone’s Side Effects Compromise Its Effectiveness?

 Suboxone is a controlled substance and requires strict dosage monitoring.
 Indeed, Suboxone’s effectiveness outweighs its side effects.
-The use of Suboxone is reported to increase patient retention rate in rehab programs, lessen overdose and drug-related abuse.
+The use of Suboxone is reported to increase patient retention rate in rehab programs, and lessen overdose and drug-related abuse.

 Some of the side effects of Suboxone include: